 I had just been on a 21-day raw fruit and vegetable challenge, and having spent the last year as a Pescetarian, I knew I was in for a wild ride.

 Sunday the 26th was the first day I could have anything besides raw unprocessed plants, so I went to Central Market for the Jalapeño Cheddar Potatoes and on a whim ordered breakfast sausage.
 I was in the restroom for the rest of the day.

 Monday was better.
 I realized sausage was a bad place to start.
 I went to our office’s local mediocre Italian joint and had my normal country salad but added chicken.
 The waitress said, “Did you say NO chicken.”
 No, that’s right, chicken.

-Wednesday was another day of Chipotle but this time went with the chicken.
+Wednesday was another day at Chipotle, but this time, I went with the chicken.
 Thursday was back to the mediocre Italian for more chicken salad.

-We were seated and magically started to happen.
-Picanha Special Cut, Rump Roast with Garlic, Leg of Lamb, Top Sirloin, Pork Loin & Sausage, Bottom Sirloin, Beef Tenderloin, Chicken, Ribeye and Filet mignon.
+We were seated and the magic started to happen.
+Picanha special cut, rump roast with garlic, leg of lamb, top sirloin, pork loin & sausage, bottom sirloin, beef tenderloin, chicken, ribeye, and filet mignon.
 Plus the salad bar had a bowl of crispy bacon that I hit pretty hard.